atweiden/finn/doc/Syntax.md

 ```

 Sectional Blocks with a file path destination are globally scoped, and
-can be added to or redefined from any Finn source file being compiled
+can be added to or redefined from any Finn source document being compiled
 using the additive or redefine operators (`+=`, `:=` respectively).